21 Dragon Tail Hairstyles That Turn Heads Instantly

 The dragon tail faux hawk combines the dragon tail technique with volume at the crown to create a raised, hawk-like silhouette.
 The front sections are teased or volume-sprayed upward and blended into the beginning of the dragon tail at the crown.
 The result is a dramatic, high-volume style with the dragon's segmented spine running from the lifted front to the tapered end.

 The dragon tail faux hawk is one of the boldest styles on this list — part updo, part mohawk, all drama.
 It works for parties, performances, and editorial shoots where maximum visual impact is the goal.
-The faux hawk height can be subtle (a slight lift) or dramatic (several inches of volume).
+The faux hawk height can be subtle or extreme.
 Hairspray and backcombing at the front create the lift.
 For women over 40 who want edge, a softer version with less height creates a striking, age-appropriate look.

 The mini dragon tail uses only a small section of hair — like a half-up portion or a single section at the crown — through the dragon tail technique while the rest of the hair remains loose.
 The mini version creates the scaled, textured effect as an accent detail rather than a full-head style.
 Three to five small segments are enough to create the dragon tail pattern.